MikkelVembye/AIscreenR/cran-comments.md

 ## Submission

 This is a patch version update of AIscreenR.
 The package provides functions for conducting title and abstract screening in systematic reviews with AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.
-In this submission, we have
+The most substantial changes in this version is that we have:

+1) Fixed bug in `report()` when rendering large amounts of text.
+2) Fixed bug in `tabscreen_gpt()` when using multiple reps and gpt-5 models.
+3) Fixed bug in `screen_analyzer()` when working with multiple prompts, models, and reps.
+4) Set max_tries in `rate_limits_per_minute()` to avoid message from httr2.
+5) Updating the default inclusion threshold and documentation hereof when conducting replicate screenings to be aligned with the finding from Vembye et al. (2025).
-1) Updating documentation of main function in the package, i.e., tabscreen_gpt()
+6) Updating the handling of coding missing abstracts in the vignette now when using `read_ris_to_dataframe()`.
+7) Better error messages for unknown GPT models when using newer or fine-tuned models.

 ## Test environments

-* local Windows 10 Enterprise R 4.5.2
+* local Windows 10 Enterprise R 4.5.2 and R 4.5.3
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release